iotaledger/iota-wiki/content/tutorials/single-page-tutorials/proof-inclusion-of-a-block.md

   });
   const tag = 'This is my Tag';
   const data = 'This is my data';
   // Attach block to Tangle and log explorer link const sendResult = await sendData(client, tag, data);
   const blockId = sendResult.blockId;
   console.log(consoleColor, 'Attached block:');
   console.log(explorerURL + 'block/' + blockId, '\n');
   // Wait for block confirmation by milestone and read it with proof of inclusion from INX plugin const result = await getNotarization(client, nodeURL, blockId);
   // Store block with proof of inclusion in local json file if (result != false) {
     const filePath = `./notarized-block.json`;
     fs.writeFileSync(filePath, JSON.stringify(result, null, 4));
     console.log(consoleColor, 'Block successfully notarized and stored at:');
     console.log(filePath, '\n');
     console.log(
       consoleColor,
-      'Notarized block can now be handed over to the verifier', );
+      'The Notarized block can now be handed over to the verifier', );
   }
 }

-// Function which regularly checks for block confirmation and returns proof of inclusion if confirmed after n tries async function getNotarization(client, nodeURL, blockId) {
+// Function that regularly checks for block confirmation and returns proof of inclusion if confirmed after n tries async function getNotarization(client, nodeURL, blockId) {
   try {
     console.log(
       consoleColor,
       'Wait for milestone confirmation to get notarized block:', );
     let i = 0;
     while (i < 10) {
       i++;
       // Function waits for a certain time between iterations await sleep(1000);
       const blockMetadata = await client.blockMetadata(blockId);

-      // If a block was referenced by a milestone the node will return its metadata with the key 'referencedByMilestoneIndex', otherwise the key won't be there if ('referencedByMilestoneIndex' in blockMetadata) {
+      // If a block was referenced by a milestone, the node will return its metadata with the key 'referencedByMilestoneIndex', otherwise the key won't be there if ('referencedByMilestoneIndex' in blockMetadata) {
         console.log(
           `Try ${i}: Block was referenced by milestone #${blockMetadata.referencedByMilestoneIndex}`, '\n',
         );
         // Call "create" endpoint of PoI plugin with blockId and return the result const poiPluginUrl = `${nodeURL}/api/poi/v1/create/${blockId}`;
         const response = await fetch(poiPluginUrl);
         const result = await response.json();
         return result;
       } else {
         console.log(`Try ${i}: Block was not yet referenced by a milestone`);